-"The bottom line is we need to conclude this agreement with a signature between our two governments as quickly as possible and certainly by the end of the year.
-Because if we don't, it makes it nearly impossible for the United States or our allies to plan for a presence post - 2014," said Psaki.
+In an interview with VOA's Afghan Service Friday, State Department spokeswoman Jen Psaki said "the bottom line is we need to conclude this agreement with a signature between our two governments as quickly as possible and certainly by the end of the year."

-Psaki's comments come after a spokesman for President Karzai insisted Friday -- in a rebuff to the U.S. -- that the pact will be signed only after presidential elections scheduled for April.
+Psaki's comments come after a spokesman for Afghan President Hamid Karzai insisted Friday -- in a direct rebuff to the U.S. -- that the pact will be signed only after presidential elections scheduled for April.

 About 2,500 local and regional leaders are participating in the Loya Jirga, which has broken into small groups to study the proposed agreement item by item.

-Most are believed to favor the deal, which spells out terms under which international forces will remain in the country to assist the government in its war against Taliban insurgents.
+Most are believed to favor the deal, which spells out terms under which international forces would remain in the country to assist the government in its war against Taliban insurgents.

 White House spokesman Josh Earnest stressed the importance of having the agreement signed this year so that long-term planning can begin.
 He noted the United States has not yet made a final decision on whether to keep its troops in Afghanistan.